vectordotdev/vector/rfcs/2022-10-12-14742-flexible-metric-tags.md

 Most often, tags will only have a single value instead of an array.
 This suggests that an implementation that stores tag values as an enum switching between a simple `TagValue` and the above `IndexMap` would be more efficient for memory consumption and likely be more efficient for CPU time.

+Since tags will most often only have a single value, we may not want to change the default behavior of Lua and VRL to use multi-valued tags, as it represents a regression in user experience, and so also not remove the single value support.
+This will be determined after we start the deprecation process.

 We could also investigate reworking the storage based on `BTreeMap<String>`.
 This would allow us to avoid splitting tag strings in two pieces, reducing allocations and overhead, at the cost of